0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 # Notepads CI/CD documentation

-* after merging the PR, the first run of the main workflow will not complete successfully, because it requires specific setup explained in this documentation
+* after merging the PR, the first run of the "Notepads CI/CD Pipeline" workflow will not complete successfully, because it requires specific setup explained in this documentation.
+The two other workflows "CodeQL Analysis" and "Build", should complete successfully.

-#
 ## 1. Set up SonarCloud
 ### SonarCloud is a cloud-based code quality and security service

-#### Create your SonarCloud project
+#### Create SonarCloud project

 - Go to https://sonarcloud.io/